Menardi/whosthatpokemon/README.md

 ###Stat Tracking
 To track statistics on the backend, you will need to set up a Mongo database and run a nodejs service on your server.

-1. Install MongoDB using [these instructions]("https://docs.mongodb.com/manual/administration/install-on-linux/").
+1. Install MongoDB using [these instructions](https://docs.mongodb.com/manual/administration/install-on-linux/).
 Don't install via apt-get, as this isn't kept up to date as regularly.
-Make sure it's running
+Make sure MongoDB service is running
 2. Run `npm install --only=production` inside the directory
 3. You can run the node server by going to the statServer directory and typing `nodejs server.js`
 4. To set up the statServer as a daemon, you can use the very cool ["PM2"](https://github.com/Unitech/pm2).
 Once installed, simply run `pm2 start server.js` to get the process going.